glacier-project/glacier-website/docs/doc_sources/Sensor_Alarm.md

 ### The `Alarm` Reactor

 The `Alarm` reactor represents the alarm device itself.
 It has a `ringing` state that is initially `False`.
 The `Alarm` reactor also has a timer that periodically checks the value of its `ringing` state.
 If it finds that `ringing` is `True`, it logs a "RINGING!" message to the console and requests the simulation to stop.
-This demonstrates how a component can react to an event triggered by another component and take a decisive action.
+This shows how a component can react to an event triggered by another component and take a decisive action.

 ```lf-python
 reactor Alarm extends FrostMachine {